lmkr/cpnbook/README.md

 * [CPN models](models/) for the individual chapters
 * [Slides](slides/) for the individual chapters
 * [Projects](projects/) putting CPNs into practical use

+### CPN Course

+Material for the course on Coloured Petri Nets developed for the Petri Nets Course of the annual Petri Nets conferences are available from here: https://github.com/lmkr/cpncourse/blob/master/README.md

 ### Software tool support